 WiFi and Printing

 Students have access to the Internet throughout the campus via WiFi connectivity.
-A B&W laser printer is available in the Campus Residence lounge for student use.
+A printer is available for student use.

 The Maine Media College Library is located in the Haas Building.
 There are standard reference works, both specialized and general, as well as periodicals, CDs, videos, DVDs, and audio tapes on a variety of subjects.
 Books and other materials on the work of past and contemporary imagemakers are represented.
 There is a study and research area located adjacent to the library.
 All MMC students are eligible for Rockport Library cards and may use the Rockport Public Library.